-While recently browsing through Project Wedding’s forum, I stumbled upon a post in which the author mentioned she sacrificed an envelope to make a custom lining template – a simple but great idea that would work for an envelope of any shape or size – an idea I wanted to try for myself.
+While recently browsing through the great wide web, I stumbled upon a post in which the author mentioned she sacrificed an envelope to make a custom lining template – a simple but great idea that would work for an envelope of any shape or size – an idea I wanted to try for myself.

-For a unique look, I chose to line a European Flap Envelope with plum yellow Japanese Pearlized Paper, and the end result was awesome!
+For a unique look, I chose to line a Old World Envelope with plum yellow Japanese Pearlized Paper, and the end result was awesome!
 I found this project was easier than I anticipated, and with just a bit of trial and error, I created a perfect lining template from an envelope.

 The same few steps I used can be used for envelopes of any shape or size.
 If you are interested in custom lining your own envelopes, read on to learn how!